School Newsletter Term 1, Week 6, 29th May 2025

 Uniforms will continue to be filled weekly and sent home with your child/ren.

 We have discontined the lemon polo's due to the large delay in delivery times.
 We are out of stock of short sleeved lemon polo's in most sizes now.
 Long sleeve lemon polos are still available in some sizes while stocks last.
-Send a dojo to Amber is you would like to purchase.
+Send a dojo to Amber if you would like to purchase.

 Uniform orders will continue to be filled and sent home with your child(ren) weekly.
 If you would like to enquire about secondhand uniform, please send a message to Amber on Class Dojo with your required items and sizes and we will send home what we can supply, $5 per item.
+This can be paid through CDFPay under IOU uniform.

 If you have any queries or items to be exchanged, please contact the school office.